XericZephyr/LeetCode/Gossip.md

 * Best Time to Buy and Sell Stock III: State Machine !
 * Best Time to Buy and Sell Stock IV: State Machine and Optimization.
 Interesting

+## Greedy

+* Trapping Rain Water: Using two pointer.
+Hard to come up with this algorithm.

 ## Question
 * In level-order traversal or BFS, how does "constant space" count?
     Does this mean the use of node queue is prohibited?